 A will is essential at every stage of your life.
 A living will sets the parameters for medical intervention should you become incapacitated.
 This assures that when you are most vulnerable, your wishes will be honored.

-Your last will and testament provides the opportunity to distribute your property, establish care for your children and otherwise express your wishes upon your death.
-A will is the primary means by which you can leave property to a person or entity other than a blood relative, such as a domestic partner, a friend or a charity.
-If you die without a will, the court determines how your property is distributed, who cares for your children and even what happens to your pet – making decisions that might not reflect your desires.
-We draft valid wills that clearly convey your intentions.
+Your last will and testament provide the opportunity to distribute your property, establish care for your children and otherwise express your wishes upon your death.
+A will is the primary means by which you can leave property to a person or entity other than a blood relative, such as a domestic partner, a friend, or a charity.
+If you die without a will, the court determines how your property is distributed, who cares for your children, and even what happens to your pet – making decisions that might not reflect your desires.
+They draft valid wills that clearly convey your intentions.

 It is a good idea to review your will with your attorney every three to five years, and update the will to reflect changes in your circumstances and priorities.
-We draft valid codicils that address changes in your financial situation, marital status, number of children, philanthropic interests and general lifestyle decisions.
+They draft valid codicils that address changes in your financial situation, marital status, number of children, philanthropic interests, and general lifestyle decisions.

 Trusts are very flexible instruments.
-We can help you create an instrument that addresses your unique estate planning needs.
+They can help you create an instrument that addresses your unique estate planning needs.

 Dixon Law Group, PLLC serves clients in Greenville and throughout North Carolina.
-Call us at 252-689-7971 or contact us online to schedule a consultation at our Greenville office.
+Call them or contact them online to schedule a consultation at their Greenville office.